donlouie/react-firebase-json-server-cookbook/README.md

 ## About The Project

-Simple application to test fetch api w/ json-server on react framework.
+Simple application to test fetch api w/ json-server & firebase on react framework.

 ### 🏗️ Built With